"Wilderness is the lens to looks into your soul" ~ Robert Griego.

 |Indian Motorcycles ~ Tucson, Arizona|

-A dark bird is flying into the air after coming out from the big rigs wheels.
-The wings are extended and the wind turbulence has it up side down.
+A dark bird is flying into the air after coming out from the wheels of the big rig.
+The wings are extended and the wind turbulence has it upside down.
 It hits the ground and quickly begins to run in front of me.
-It is a road runner!
+It is a roadrunner!
 I knew they were fast but I just witnessed this bird, running between those 18 wheels at 80 mph, get tossed into the air, and hit the ground running.
 Impressive road runner!

 |Lori and Malia Jimenez ~ kindergarden|